 Where Is Grutas Tolantongo

 Grutas Tolantongo is located in San Cristobal in the state of Hidalgo.
-Most tourists who visit here are coming from Mexico City, which is 3 hours south of Tolantongo.
+Most tourists who visited Tolantongo here are coming from Mexico City, which is 3 hours south of Tolantongo.
 Or from Ciudad Valles in San Luis Potosi, which is a little further away.

 How To Get To Las Grutas Tolantongo

-There are a few different ways to get to Tolantongo, depending on a few factors including your budget, comfort level, and available time.
+There are a few different ways to get to Tolantongo and different Tolantongo vacation packages you can find, depending on a few factors including your budget, comfort level, and available time.

-Because I only had a day and I didn’t want to take a public bus or do a group tour right now (C*V*D and all) I opted to take a private tour with Vibe Adventures I was picked up at 6 am from my accommodation in Mexico City, driven to Tolantongo, shown around the entire park and delivered back to my apartment by 7 pm the same day.
+Because I only had a day and I didn’t want to take a public bus or do a Tolantongo tour right now (C*V*D and all) I opted to take a private tour to Grutas Tolantongo I was picked up at 6 am from my accommodation in Mexico City, driven to Tolantongo, shown around the entire park and delivered back to my apartment by 7 pm the same day.
 Honestly, it was an amazing experience.
 I didn’t have to worry about buses, renting a car, or even figuring out the best places to eat.
 Everything was done for me… yes I know, I’m not a backpacker anymore haha.
 But I also love getting shown around somewhere by someone who knows the place so I can give you guys all of the best information.

 Here are the different options for visiting Tolantongo: